JoeSz/Exopite-Simple-Options-Framework/README.md

 * Recursive santization for tab, fieldset and group field

 ### CHANGELOG

+= 20190325 - 2019-03-25 =
+* Fix Trumbowyg, colorpicker and datepicker not working on dynamically added group elements.

 = 20190324 - 2019-03-24 =
 * Add accordion field